Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 ### Automated Deployment

 - Allows you to release product anytime
-- Continually demo-able state and it is works on any machine
+- Continually demo-able state and it works on any machine

 ### Document generation